ronmariya/ronmar/README.md

 ---
 ### LoRa Module
 The LoRa Module consists of the Solar, Main, Battery and Air Modules.
 1. **Jetson Nano** The Jetson Nano measures temperature, humidity, and air pressure.
-The Jetson Nano can also be used to build a robot that'll detect motion and orientation (position or direction.)
+The Jetson Nano can also be used to build a robot that'll detect motion and orientation (position or direction.)[Jetson Nano](https://www.waveshare.com/wiki/Environment_Sensor_for_Jetson_Nano)
-2. **Raspberry Pi** The Raspberry Pi sensor measures relative humididty and teemperatures between -55 and 125 degress celsius.
+2. **Raspberry Pi** The Raspberry Pi sensor measures relative humididty and temperatures between -55 and 125 degress celsius.
 This sensor is used for transmitting signals from external reactions.
 3. **LoRa Gateway** The LoRa Gateway is the primary link/chain for communication and data transmission.
 The creator of the LoRa Gateway sensor is the Cycleo company.
 4. **Storage Drive** The Storage Drive is responsible for discovering the storage attached to a computer system.
 The drive extracts, stores and transfers important files and data.
 5. **Ethernet Switch** The Ethernet Switch is meant to connect several devices and servers to the local nerwork.
+Ethernet works by breaking information into fragments called "frames" which makes the data flow through the route easier.
+Robert Metcalfe and David Boggs co-founded Ethernet together.
+[Ethernet Switch](https://www.networkworld.com/article/3657734/what-is-ethernet.html#:~:text=Ethernet%20works%20by%20breaking%20up,its%20way%20through%20a%20network.)